GetDKAN/dkan/docs/admin/adding_new_content.md

 ![add content menu](/images/site_manager_playbook/adding_new_content/adding_new_content_01.png)

 Using the Content menu.
 In some cases you may want to see what content exists before creating something from scratch.
-As a Site Manager you're able to view and edit all the content that has been authored on your Granicus Open Data site.
+As a Site Manager you're able to view and edit all the content that has been authored on your DKAN site.
 It's not uncommon that content is added but never completed, is complete but outdated, or simply has an unpublished status.
 As your site matures and contains more content, it's helpful to check what already exists before starting a new piece of content.

 You can use the **Content** menu item to get to the Content screen where you can see all existing content, filter and search, and add new content.